 This division is only weeks old.
-It is in an explosion was reated.... the Missiles & Space Systems Division.
-This division is only weeks old.
-It is in an explosive growth period.
-Yet it has a built-in stability factor... the advantages of the brainpower, the "know-how", the financial resources and the unique facilities of a billion-dollar corporation that is already preeminent in aeronautics.
+It is in an explosion was the brainpower, the "know-how", the financial resources and the unique facilities of a billion-dollar corporation that is already preeminent in aeronautics.

 This combination of newness and stability should be significant to every alert engineer or scientist.
 It should suggest a unique opportunity to demonstrate ability and win the advancement and other rewards that ability deserves.